-As of December 31, 2018 (in thousands, except share and per share amounts) Cash and cash equivalents \$ Actual 18,748 Pro orma Pro Forma as Adjusted (1) Series A convertible preferred stock, \$0.0001 par value per share; 56,000 shares authorized, issued and outstanding, actual; 56,000 shares authorized and no shares issued or outstanding, pro forma; no shares authorized, issued or outstanding, pro forma as adjusted \$ 6,254 \$ \$ Series B convertible preferred stock, \$0.0001 par value per share; 141,000 shares authorized, 72,434 shares issued and outstanding, actual; 141,000 shares authorized and no shares issued or outstanding, pro forma; no shares authorized, issued, or outstanding, pro forma as adjusted Stockholders' (deficit) equity: 29,156 Preferred stock, \$0.0001 par value per share; no shares authorized, issued and outstanding, actual and proforma; authorized, no shares issued or outstanding, proforma as adjusted Common stock, \$0.0001 par value per share; 370,000 shares authorized, 99,795 shares issued and outstanding, actual; 370,000 shares authorized and shares issued and outstanding, pro forma; shares authorized and shares issued and outstanding, pro forma as adjusted Additional paid-in capital Accumulated deficit 1,665 (21,257) Total stockholders' (deficit) equity (19,592) Total capitalization \$ 15,818 \$ \$
+As of December 31, 2018 Pro Forma (in thousands, except share and per share amounts) Α Actual Pro Forma as Adjusted (1) Cash and cash equivalents \$ 18,748 \$ 21,8 79 5 5 Series A convertible preferred stock, \$0.0001 par value per share; 56,000 shares authorized, issued and outstanding, actual; 56,000 shares authorized and no shares issued or outstanding, pro forma; no shares authorized, issued or outstanding, pro forma as adjusted \$ 6,254 \$ - 5 Series B convertible preferred stock, \$0.0001 par value per share; 141,000 shares authorized, 72,434 shares issued and outstanding, actual; 141,000 shares authorized and no shares issued or outstanding, pro forma; no shares authorized, issued, or outstanding, pro forma as adjusted 29,156 - Stockholders' (deficit) equity: Preferred stock, \$0.0001 par value per share; no shares authorized, issued and outstanding, actual and pro forma; authorized, no shares issued or outstanding, pro forma as adjusted Common stock, \$0.0001 par value per share; 370,000 shares authorized, 99,795 shares issued and outstanding, actual; 370,000 shares authorized and 236,246 shares issued and outstanding, pro forma; shares authorized and shares issued and outstanding, pro forma as adjusted - Additional paid-in capital 1,665 40,20 06 Accumulated deficit (21,257) (21,2 57) Total stockholders' (deficit) equity (19,592) 18,9 49 Total capitalization \$ 15,818 \$ 18,9 49 5 5

 (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease each of pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions.
+Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease of 1.0 million shares of common stock offered by us, as some of this prospectus, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions.

-The number of shares of our common stock to be outstanding after this offering is based on Shares of common stock outstanding as of December 31, 2018, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on shares of common stock outstanding as of December 31, 2018, and excludes: